bean-mhm/img-aligner/README.md

 # Command Line Interface

-To batch-process multiple images, you can call img-aligner from a terminal or another program using `--cli` as the first argument to enable command line mode.
+To batch-process multiple images, you can call img-aligner from a terminal or another program with the `--cli` argument to enable command line mode.
 If no other arguments are provided, a help text will be printed.
 The options are basically identical to that of the graphical user interface (GUI).

 ```bash
 img-aligner --cli